 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-As the hot summer comes to an end, the September autumn breezes begin to roll in.
+As the hot summer comes to an end, the autumn breeze of September comes into play.

-Meanwhile, in families with children aged 7, 5, and 3, autumn is a seasonal tradition...
+Meanwhile, for families with children aged 7, 5, and 3, autumn traditions...

-Preparations are underway for the traditional Japanese event, Shichi-Go- San.
+Preparations for the traditional Japanese event " Shichi-Go-San " begin.

-I would like to explain about Shichi- Go-San, an important event for children that only takes place that year.
+I would like to explain about Shichi -Go-San , an important event for children that only takes place in that year.

-If you found this information helpful, I would appreciate it if you could "share" it.
+If you found this helpful, I would appreciate it if you could "share" it.

 If you would like to know more about other annual events, customs, and festivals in Japan,

-" Learn more about annual events in traditional Japanese culture "
+" Learn more about traditional Japanese cultural annual events "

 ---- table of contents ----